Don’t believe me when I say that life insurance can kill you?

 Let’s compare it to a loaf of bread…

-Fortunately for Paul, his salary has also increased with 10% each year…He now earns close to R26, 000 per month!
+Fortunately for Paul, his salary has also increased by 10% each year…He now earns close to R26, 000 per month!

 The price of bread has literally kept pace with his increases in salary.